gabmichdev/coding_challenge/README.md

 Other improvements are clearly the implementation of a better persistance layer, namely a cache-based database such as redis, since the application does not rely on keeping up with huge, complex and long-time persistant data.

 ### How to test this?
 Provided in this repository there is a JSON file called `postman-collection.json`.
 It contains the three previously explained endpoints with the field names already set.
 In any case, the system will inform the user if it finds any issue with the entered data.
 The user should upload this file into Postman or any other REST client of their choice.
 Afterwards, the corresponding fields should be filled with valid data.
+Keep in mind that the JSON file will have the development port by default.

 If you are short in time and would like to check that everything is working as expected, it is as easy as running:
 ```cmd